Student-FastDev/Auto-InstaLing/README.md

 # Auto-InstaLing

-**Auto-InstaLing** is a Selenium-based bot designed to automate interactions with the InstaLing platform.
-It leverages undetected-chromedriver to ensure seamless operation without triggering security measures.
-The bot learns and adapts through brute force, generating translations and improving accuracy over time.
+**Auto-InstaLing** is a bot designed to automate interactions with the InstaLing platform.

-## Features

-- **Automated Interactions:** Streamline tasks on the InstaLing platform using Selenium.
-- **Learning Mechanism:** Continuously improves translation accuracy by learning from interactions.
-- **Undetected Chromedriver:** Utilizes [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) to bypass detection.
-- **Headless Mode:** Option to run the browser in headless mode for background operations.

 ## Prerequisites